Medical School Personal Statement Writing Guide

 An excellent medical school personal statement should contain:

-• Passion for an area of the healthcare field.
+• Passion for an area of healthcare

-• Storytelling that captures the reader’s attention from the first sentence.
+• Storytelling that captures the reader’s attention from the first sentence

-• Emotion and personality to show (not tell) admissions committee members who you are.
+• Emotion and personality to show (not tell) admissions committee members who you are

 • A unique answer to the question, “Why do you want to be a doctor?”

-A powerful personal statement shows that you are the kind of candidate who will make an exceptional physician and be a valuable asset to the school during your medical education.
-Additionally, it helps to distinguish your application from the many other students with similar MCAT scores and GPAs.
+A powerful personal statement shows that you will make an exceptional physician and be a valuable asset to the school during your medical education.
+It helps distinguish your application from the other students with similar MCAT scores and GPAs.
+It also serves as a foundation for many interview discussions and questions

 When writing your personal statement, you’ll also want to note the AAMC core competencies that are expected of all medical professionals.
-Some, if not all, of these competencies should shine through in your application essay.
+Some, if not all, of these competencies should shine through in your personal essay.

 The AAMC premed competencies include: